Pragun100/Viro-Economics/README.md

 ### Dashboard:
 https://vir-econ-dash.herokuapp.com/

 This dashboard was created using Dash, a python plotting library built off JavaScript.
 My dashboard includes calls to the Yahoo Finance API to collect time-series data on the S&P 500 since the beginning of 2019.
+The dashboard also includes a stimulus payment calculator for those who would like to see how much they will receive in the coming weeks as a result of the new economic stimulus bill.
 I hope to add more useful graphics in the future.